Mount Engadine Lodge Review: Glamping in Kananaskis

-We figured this year was the year to stop wondering and actually pay a visit to the lodge and glamp for a few nights in their tents under the mountains.
+Every time we drove down the Spray Lakes road and passed the unique Mount Engadine Lodge, we wondered what it would be like to stay there.
+After many years, we figured it was finally the year to stop wondering and actually pay a visit to the lodge and glamp for a few nights in their tents under the mountains.

 What we found at Mount Engadine Lodge absolutely blew us away, and we couldn’t recommend visiting more.
-It’s truly one of the best places to stay in the Rockies, especially if you are after a more wilderness experience.
+It’s truly one of the best places to stay in the Rockies, especially if you are after a more down-to-earth wilderness experience away from the hustle of Banff or Canmore.
 Here is what you can expect out of a wonderful stay at Mount Engadine Lodge.

 Quick Details of Mount Engadine Lodge